lucianoiam/dpfwebui/README.md

 following JS types are supported: boolean, number, string.
 Any other types are mapped to null.

-New features should strictly relate to controlling the plugin or adding any missing UI tool that makes sense in an audio plugin context, bridging DPF C++ code first when available.

-For the C++ interfaces to plugin features check https://github.com/DISTRHO/DPF, it is included as a git submodule in `lib/DPF`.
+### About DPF - DISTRHO Plugin Framework

-**"DPF is designed to make development of new plugins an easy and enjoyable task"**
+The framework sports an accurate motto: "DPF is designed to make development of new plugins an easy and enjoyable task".
+It is a low footprint yet powerful tool that allows the developer to focus on productivity by already solving many not trivial issues commonly found in the audio plugins domain.

+What makes it different?

+- It bears a clear libre license
+- Relies on standard build tools
+- Very low learning curve
+- Does not promote the usage of unrelated features
+- Does not enforce any particular coding patterns
+- Scope is limited to audio plugins keeping it lightweight
+- There is a great and experienced community around

-Do not forget to visit https://github.com/DISTRHO for many other cool audio projects.
+Its full documentation and code can be found at https://github.com/DISTRHO/DPF, this repo includes it as a git submodule in `lib/DPF`.
+And do not forget to visit https://github.com/DISTRHO for many other cool audio projects.

+****

 ![](https://user-images.githubusercontent.com/930494/121346399-595adf80-c926-11eb-9131-3269de4398b7.png)